SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     </tr>
 </table>

-### Step 1 – Configuring the Solace Message Broker
+### Step 1 – Configuring the Solace Event Broker

-The Solace Message Broker needs to be configured with the following configuration objects at a minimum to enable JMS to send and receive messages within JBoss Fuse:
+The Solace Event Broker needs to be configured with the following configuration objects at a minimum to enable JMS to send and receive messages within JBoss Fuse:

-* A Message VPN, or virtual message broker, to scope the integration on the Solace Message Broker.
+* A Message VPN, or virtual event broker, to scope the integration on the Solace Event Broker.
 * Client connectivity configurations like usernames and profiles
 * Guaranteed messaging endpoints for receiving messages.
-* Appropriate JNDI mappings enabling JMS clients to connect to the Solace Message Broker configuration.
+* Appropriate JNDI mappings enabling JMS clients to connect to the Solace Event Broker configuration.

 {% include_relative assets/solaceConfig.md %}